dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

   outputs a shared secret.

-These algorithms are assembled as a two-pass protocol that allows two parties, A and B, to derive a shared secret in an interactive fashion:
+These algorithms are assembled as a two-pass protocol that allows two parties, A and B, to derive a shared secret in an interactive fashion.
+Assume that party A is responsible for the _KeyGen_ and _Decapsulate_ operations, and that party B is responsible for _Encapsulate_.
-In the first pass, party B producing a ciphertext with the _Encapsulate_ operation needs to first receive or retrieve the public key from party A, who is responsible for _KeyGen_ and _Decapsulate_.
+In the first pass, after receiving or retrieving party A's public key, party B produces a ciphertext with the _Encapsulate_ operation.
-In the second pass, this party A uses its secret key and the ciphertext to execute the _Decapsulate_ operation.
+In the second pass, party A uses its secret key and the ciphertext to execute the _Decapsulate_ operation.
 The shared secret produced by this protocol can then be used to establish a secure communication channel using a symmetric-key algorithm.